Oreoluwa1993/Airdrop-scrapping-tool/README.md

 # Define function to rank projects
 def rank_projects(project_data, twitter_data):
-    # Project_data is a list of dictionaries containing information about each
+    # Project_data is a list of dictionaries containing information about each project

+    # Scrape Twitter for trending narratives
+    trending_narratives = scrape_twitter()

+    # Initialize